jonkavana/Programming-and-Scripting-EOY-Project/README.md

                                 7.2.2) Data Import - completed
-                                7.2.3) How to run the programme from start to finish -completed 7.3) Fill list of references for all sources for all aspects of the project. - completed
+                                7.2.3) How to run the programme from start to finish -completed 7.3) Fill list of references for all sources for all aspects of the project. - completed 7.3.1) to ensure cmpliance, bibliography in txt, md as well as docx file added. - completed
                 8) Python Script - completed
                 9) Summary Text File - completed